panglesd/slipshow/docs/record-and-replay.rst

 The Selection Tool
 ------------------

-The selection tool can be taken by clicking on it in the top left panel, or by using its shortcut, :key:`s`.
+The selection tool can be taken by clicking on it in the top left panel, or by using its shortcut, :kbd:`s`.
 It allows, unsuprisingly, to select strokes and erasures, both on the presentation view and the timeline.

 On both targets, click and drag with the primary button of your mouse to "preselect" strokes.
 Preselected strokes will be visible.
 Once you release the mouse button, the preselection will be turned into a selection.

 In the default case, the new selection replaces the previous one.
-However, if you hold :key:`Shift` during the process, the preselection will be added to the selection.
-And if you hold :key:`Ctrl`, the elements of the preselection are added if not present in the selection, and removed otherwise.
+However, if you hold :kbd:`Shift` during the process, the preselection will be added to the selection.
+And if you hold :kbd:`Ctrl`, the elements of the preselection are added if not present in the selection, and removed otherwise.

 In the presentation view, only drawn strokes can be selected.
 In the timeline, any stroke or erasure can be selected.

 The Move Tool
 -------------

-The move tool can be taken by clicking on it in the top left panel, or by using its shortcut, :key:`m`.
+The move tool can be taken by clicking on it in the top left panel, or by using its shortcut, :kbd:`m`.
 It allows, unsuprisingly, to move strokes and erasures, in space-time.

 To move where spatially strokes are drawn, one has to click and drag *anywhere* on the presentation view.
 When the selection is non empty, only the currently selected strokes will be moved.
 When the selection is empty, the same action will move the entirety of the strokes.